nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 <h3>Background: the zonal-mean structure of global warming</h3>

 <p>The jets feel the effect of global warming through the structure of the temperature response in height and latitude.
-The latitudinal variations in the response are particularly important, since the zonal wind is connected to the meridional temperature gradient by the thermal wind relation:</p>
+The latitudinal variations in the response are particularly important, since the zonal wind is connected to the meridional temperature gradient by the thermal wind relation:
 $$
 \frac{\partial u}{\partial z} \sim \frac{\partial T}{\partial y}
 $$